Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: The solar magnetic field

 \subsection{General properties}

-The Sun goes through a cycle of approximately 11 years during which the solar magnetic field varies in strength and structure.
-At the beginning of each cycle, the magnetic field strength is minimal and the magnetic field near the solar surface can approximately be described by a dipole field which gets deformed into a radial field by the solar wind with increasing radius.
-After five to six years, the magnetic field strength reaches its maximum and the dipole structure disappears.
-In this period of time, the structure is highly irregular and also changes on the timescale of solar rotation \citep[e.g.][]{Priest1982}.
-After a total of approximately 11 years, the structure returns to a dipole structure with reversed polarity.
-Measurements show that maxima and minima of solar magnetic activity correlate with maxima and minima of the sunspot number, see e.g.~\cite{1998SoPh..179..189H,2006RPPh...69..563S}.
-Figure~\ref{fig:SunSpots} shows the sunspot number from 2007 through 2017 covering the analyzed time frames.
-Since our aim is to qualitatively compare our results to the IceCube measurements reported by \cite{ICECUBE_SUNSHADOW_PAPER}, we define a \textit{season} to consist of the months November through February of each Antarctic summer.
+The Sun goes through a cycle of approximately 11~years during which the solar magnetic field varies in strength and structure.
+At the beginning of each cycle, the magnetic field strength is minimal and the magnetic field near the solar surface can approximately be described by a dipole field which, with increasing radial distance, gets deformed into a radial field by the solar wind.
+After five to six years, the magnetic field strength reaches its maximum and the dipolar structure disappears.
+During this period of time, the structure is highly irregular and also changes on the timescale of solar rotation \citep[e.g.][]{Priest1982}.
+After a total of approximately 11~years, the structure returns to a dipole structure with reversed polarity.
+Measurements show that maxima and minima of solar magnetic activity correlate with maxima and minima of the sunspot number \citep[see, e.g.,][]{1998SoPh..179..189H, 2006RPPh...69..563S}.
+Figure~\ref{fig:SunSpots} shows the sunspot number from 2007 through 2017 over the analyzed time frames.
+Since our aim is to qualitatively compare our results to the IceCube measurements reported by \cite{ICECUBE_SUNSHADOW_PAPER}, we define a season as the period consisting of the months November through February of each Antarctic summer.
 The magnetic field strength at the solar surface is measured using observatories on Earth or in space.
 Such measurements are called magnetograms and are produced for each Carrington rotation (CR).